Skip to main content

 Pharmacogenomics the Metabolic Equation

 Beyond the immune system’s direct response, your genetics also dictate how efficiently your body processes and clears peptides.
 This field of study is called pharmacogenomics.
-The primary system responsible for metabolizing a vast array of substances, including therapeutic agents, is the (CYP) family of enzymes, primarily located in the liver.
-Genetic variations, or polymorphisms, in the genes that code for these enzymes are common and can have a profound impact on how you respond to a given peptide dose.
+The primary system responsible for metabolizing a vast array of substances, including therapeutic agents, is the Cytochrome P450 (CYP) family of enzymes, primarily located in the liver.

-These result in different metabolic phenotypes:
+These genetic variants result in different metabolic phenotypes:

 • Poor Metabolizers Individuals with low or no enzyme activity.
 They clear the peptide very slowly, leading to higher-than-expected concentrations in the blood for a longer duration.
 This can increase the risk of dose-dependent side effects.